jeremytammik/the_building_coder_blog/a/2060_modeless_tutor.md

 ####<a name="7"></a> The Bitter Lesson

-Back to AI-related news, a succinct summary of one problematic aspect was provided several yearsd ago by Rich Sutton in [The Bitter Lesson](http://www.incompleteideas.net/IncIdeas/BitterLesson.html):
+Back to AI-related news, a succinct summary of one problematic aspect was provided several years ago by Rich Sutton in [The Bitter Lesson](http://www.incompleteideas.net/IncIdeas/BitterLesson.html):

 > One thing that should be learned from the bitter lesson is the great power of general purpose methods, of methods that continue to scale with increased computation even as the available computation becomes very great.
 The two methods that seem to scale arbitrarily in this way are search and learning.